Ben Coull-Neveu

 My resume/CV can be found HERE.

 I also have a background in music and a passion for outdoor activities.
-When not crying over physics assignments or bent over my computer editing photos, I’m likely torturing a cello or piano, or perhaps surfing, biking, sailing, swimming, or just generally enjoying nature though often with a camera in hand.
+When not crying over physics assignments or bent over my computer editing photos, I’m likely torturing a cello or piano, or perhaps surfing, biking, hiking, or just generally enjoying nature though often with a camera in hand.